Sorowako

-Soroako, also spelled Sorowako, is a small mining town in the north-east of South Sulawesi province, in the centre of Sulawesi island in Indonesia.

-It is the location of the Sorowako Mine, which is the largest open-pit mine in Indonesia, owned by PT Inco, a subsidiary of the Canadian based mining company Vale Inco.
+Sorowako, also spelled Soroako, is a small mining town in the north-east of South Sulawesi province, in the centre of Sulawesi island in Indonesia.
+It is the location of the Sorowako Mine, which is the largest open-pit mine in Indonesia, owned by PT Vale Indonesia, a subsidiary of the Canadian based mining company Vale Inco.

 Geography

-It is located in the Verbeek mountains, Soroako is surrounded by three natural lakes: Lake Matano, Lake Towuti and Lake Mahalona.

-Matano Lake is the deepest lake in Indonesia.
+It is located in the Verbeek mountains, Sorowako is surrounded by three natural lakes: Lake Matano, Lake Towuti, and Lake Mahalona.
+Matano is the deepest lake in Indonesia.

-Matano Lake is surrounded by ring of small mountain rock.
+Lake Matano is surrounded by ring of small mountain rock.
 The weather sometimes can be very severe, often with thunder and lightning storms.
 Small earthquakes are common as well.
-Almost every year in December - January, a strange phenomenon occurs in the center of Matano Lake.
+Almost every year in December–January, a strange phenomenon occurs in the center of Lake Matano.
 A large tornado appears to stand still in the middle of the lake and remains there for a short time.
 Seen from shore the tornado looks to have a diameter of approximately 10 meters.
 While the tornado is standing still above the lake a cloud comes down to the surface of the lake and then seems to come up again through the funnel of the tornado.